Fibre bundle framework for unitary quantum fault tolerance: Example II: Toric codes and string operators

 \begin{Definition} Let $S \subseteq \Ctoricall$ be a set of toric codes, let $S_A \subseteq S$ be the subset of codes in $S$ that have a primal defect at the vertex $A$, and let $S_{\bar{A}} \subseteq S$ be the subset of codes that have a dual defect at the dual vertex (i.e., primal face) $\bar{A}$.
 Let $f$ be the face for which $A$ is the upper left corner.
 Then define

 Similarly, let $\bar{f}$ be the dual face for which $\bar{A}$ is the upper left corner.

-We can also define $S_e^A$ and $S_{\bar{e}}^{\bar{A}}$ analogously with $F$ a discrete string operator (i.e. a single-qubit Pauli) and $e$ or $\bar{e}$ is an edge or dual edge for which $A$ is the starting point. \end{Definition}
+We can also define $S_e^A$ and $S_{\bar{e}}^{\bar{A}}$ analogously with $F$ a verified discrete string operator (i.e. a verified Pauli for a single qubit) and $e$ or $\bar{e}$ is an edge or dual edge for which $A$ is the starting point. \end{Definition}

 The set $S_f^A$ could add up to $3$ new codes to $S$ for each code $C_A \in S_A$ and similarly for $S_{\bar{f}}^{\bar{A}}$. $S_e^A$ could add $0$ or $1$ new code to $S$ for each code $C_A \in S_A$. $S_f^A$ is the set of codes that we can get by starting with a code in $S$ and moving a defect from $A$ to one of the other corners of $f$.
 The definition makes the most sense for codes which satisfy the hard-core condition, since then we don't have to worry about annihilating two defects, but for the moment, we let the definition apply to all sets of codes.
 Similarly, $S_e^A$ includes the codes we get from $S$ by moving the defect along the edge $e$.
 The sets $S_{\bar{f}}^{\bar{A}}$ and $S_{\bar{e}}^{\bar{A}}$ are the versions of these sets for dual defects.